ROBOTIS-GIT/emanual/docs/en/software/opencm_ide/getting_started.md

 Since the Baud rate has been modified we need to initialize the Bus again to Dxl.begin(34).

-### Let us check whether the Dynamixel for which ID number is 1 has moved or not.
+### Let us check whether DYNAMIXEL for which ID number is 1 has moved or not.
 We can check the current movement status of AX-12A by using the value 46(0x2E) in the Control Table.

 ![](/assets/images/sw/opencm_ide/opencm_ide_120.png)